blackberry/Falco-bypasses/README.md

 [Falco]
 SILENCE
 ```
 This bypass technique was also mentioned in the same Kubecon 2020 [presentation](https://www.youtube.com/watch?v=nGqWskXRSmo), but I believe it deserves more attention because of the ubiquitous nature of _proc.name_ construct.
-It appears over 140 times in the default ruleset structures and indeed many rules rely on the conditions involving _proc.name_ and _proc.pname_ comparisons.
+It appears over 140 times in the default ruleset structures and indeed many rules rely on the conditions involving _proc.name_ comparisons.
 Furthermore, the "and not" construct is very popular within the default ruleset as a means to avoid False Positives.
 In fact, most of the rules include some kind of "exception" list in one way or another.

 If we think what rules can be bypassed through creation of custom binaries, it becomes apparent that the described approach is not scalable.
 For other malicious actions that incorporate events other than file/directory manipulations, writing a C program duplicating the functionality does not scale.
 Turns out, we do not have to duplicate the functionality.
 Merely creating the symlink named as one of the exception binaries should do the trick:
 ```